green-tmz/green-tmz/README.md

 ## 👋 Hi, my name Ruslan Yamaletdinov
+My name is Ruslan Yamaletdinov.
+I'm a web developer.
+My main specialization is back-end development.

 <!--
 **green-tmz/green-tmz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.